JeffreySarnoff/RollingFunctions.jl/README.md

 - weights given as a simple vector
 - weights given as a kind of StatsBase.AbstractWeights

+### works with functions
+- exports prewrapped statistical functions
+-- rollmin, rollmax, rollmean, rollmedian
+-- rollvar, rollstd, rollsem, rollmad, rollvariation
+- exports rolling(function, data, windowsize)
+-- use with your own functions

-### examples of
+### examples of use
+- with a simple vector
-- use with columns from a DataFrame
+- with a DataFrame column
-- use with columns from a TimeSeries
+- with a TimeSeries column
+- with your own function

 ---------